 Step 5: Place the Jack Under the Point

-Once again, look at the user manual for instructions on how to properly slide and place the jack right under the jack point.
+Once again, look at the user manual for instructions to properly slide and place the jack right under the jack point.
 The handbook will have pictures to guide you better.

 Step 6: Raise the Jack